MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

     - If you have used another labeling solution before using sensitivity labels: Use PowerShell and [an advanced setting to reuse labels](/azure/information-protection/rms-client/clientv2-admin-guide-customizations#migrate-labels-from-secure-islands-and-other-labeling-solutions) from these solutions.

 - Encourage [manual labeling](https://support.microsoft.com/office/apply-sensitivity-labels-to-your-files-and-email-in-office-2f96e7cd-d5a4-403b-8bd7-4cc636bae0f9) after providing users with training which sensitivity labels to apply.
-When you're confident that users understand which label to apply, supplement manual labeling with a default label and mandatory labeling as [policy settings](sensitivity-labels.md#what-label-policies-can-do).
+When you're confident that users understand which label to apply, consider configuring a default label and mandatory labeling as [policy settings](sensitivity-labels.md#what-label-policies-can-do).

 Additionally, consider [marking new files as sensitive by default](/sharepoint/sensitive-by-default) in SharePoint to prevent guests from accessing newly added files until at least one DLP policy scans the content of the file.